alecturnbull/verne-nodejs/README.md

 verne-nodejs
 ============

-Experiment with Node.js and Placemaker
+Old experiment with Node.js and Placemaker

+On hold since October 2011